 Graduates are well suited to take up roles in the chemical and pharmaceutical industries, either in research and development or sales and marketing.
 You will gain valuable work experience in a real-life research environment.

 Alternatively, a Masters degree is a precursor to a PhD degree.

 Our courses teach students the valuable skills they need to also move into other areas outside chemistry.
 Careers in IT, management or finance are possibilities after completing your degree.

-Applicants should have at least a UK 2:1 honours degree or its equivalent if outside the UK in chemistry or a closely related discipline.
-Undergraduate degree should have included maths and biology.
+A UK 2:1 honours degree, or its international equivalent, in chemistry or a closely related discipline with a strong chemistry component.
+Your undergraduate degree must have included maths and biology.